thomasnield/kotlin_math_cheatsheet/README.md

 There are great libraries that can do this for you.
 In the Python world you would typically use [NumPy](http://www.numpy.org/).
 In the JVM world, you can use [ND4J](http://nd4j.org/), [ojAlgo](https://github.com/optimatika/ojAlgo), or [JBlas](http://jblas.org/).
 The Kotlin multiplatform library [Koma](https://github.com/kyonifer/koma) will probably be your go-to if you intend on doing linear algebra in Kotlin.

-> If you want to learn more about Linear Algebra, [3Blue1Brown](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) has a great video series on linear algebra on YouTube.
+If you want to learn more about Linear Algebra, [3Blue1Brown](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) has a great video series on linear algebra on YouTube.

 ### Scalars

 A scalar is simply a single number (as opposed to an array of numbers which is called a vector).
-Declaring a scalar value in Kotlin is basically declaring a numeric variable, such as an `Int` or `Double`.
+Declaring a scalar value in Kotlin is no different than declaring a numeric variable, such as an `Int` or `Double`.

-In linear algebra, scalars are often used in the context of multiplication.
+In linear algebra, scalars are often used in the context of multiplication (hence the name _scalar_, because they _scale_ things).

 ```kotlin
 // all these assignments are scalars